bcourter/bcourter.github.io/_posts/UGFs/2023-05-18-field-notation.md

 ## A Summary so Far

-DFs and UGFs to a shape can only differ in of shapes' normal cones that arise on non-smooth boundaries.
+DFs and UGFs to a shape can only differ in shapes' normal cones that arise on non-smooth boundaries.
 In this post and the last, we focused on these sharp (edge-like) regions and offsets to help clarify that all fields with unit gradient magnitude are not DFs.
-There's more fun to be had with edges and edge treatments, but perhaps in the next post we'll visit some of the tricks that work only with UGFs and some techniques for creating UGFs to new shapes.
+There's more fun to be had with edges and edge treatments, but perhaps in the next posts we'll visit some of the tricks that work only with UGFs and some techniques for creating UGFs to new shapes.

 Please keep the feedback coming!